yrmvgh/yiufcrawl/README.md

     * summoners start with a +1 dagger to make getting off the ground a little more possible.
 It's still tough though.
 Don't summon more than one at once, and focus on boosting your spell power until you can sustain more powerful creatures.

+* Transmutation
+    * It costs 3x more to cast a self-transforming spell
+    * transformations don't time out
+    * power of the transformation is based on spell power

 * Game difficulty levels
     * At game start, or in the init file, you can specify that the game is easy, normal, or hard.
     * Normal is the standard, unmodified parameters.